Okavango Delta & Chobe Explorer

 Wake up early morning for coffee/tea, cereals, rusks and cooked breakfast.
 After breakfast you will set off with your guide for your last morning safari walk/mokoro excursion in the Okavango Delta.

-You will board your safari vehicle at the mokoro station and then head back to Maun for a one (1) night stay at a comfortable lodge.
+Boarding your safari vehicle at the mokoro station, you will then head back to Maun for a one (1) night stay at a comfortable lodge.

 The rest of the day will be spent at leisure or you can do a bit of shopping in town if you wish.
 Also you can embark on an optional scenic flight (at an extra cost) over the Okavango Delta if you haven’t already done so.
 This will provide another perspective of the Okavango Delta’s unique water system.

-After an early breakfast we leave the Makgadikgadi Salt Pans and head for Chobe.
+This morning we pick you up, and take the A3 road leading to the village of Nata, as we head for Chobe.
 We expect to reach Kasane in the early afternoon.

 Chobe River boat cruise